cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-9-iot-network.md

 - Part 8: [Backup](/article/diy-linux-router-part-8-backup)
 - [Impermanence Storage](/article/diy-linux-router-impermanence-storage)

-Out Linux router already is a strong part of our network.
+Our Linux router already is a strong part of our network.
 Let's increase our security by restricting access of IoT devices.

 ![Backup](/assets/images/iot.webp)
 *Backup*